Your Checklist to a Perfect Black Friday Sale Campaign

 It’s that time of the year again!
-Leaves turn gold, nights get longer and Black Friday Sale walks the red carpet!
+Leaves turn to gold, nights get longer and Black Friday Sale walks the red carpet!
 Brands shower their consumers with mouth-watering deals; bargain hunters chase and scout the digital web to grab the best offer.
 This time of the year is indeed the most awaited season for brands and consumers alike, as well as for online scammers because the festival season becomes a playground for their nefarious activities.

-Owing to Covid19, there’s been an upsurge in online buyers in order to minimize the risk of contracting the disease.
+Owing to Covid19, there’s been a splurge in online buyers in order to minimize the risk of contracting the disease.
 With the onset of the festival season, the trend is here to continue as consumers will be shopping for holiday season and gifts at the comfort of their homes.
-As brands gear up to make the most out the festival season by maintaining checks and balances across customer service, staffing and delivery, they also need to ensure that their business is protected against fulfilling inventory requirements and fraud spikes.
+As brands gear up to make the most out of the festival season by maintaining checks and balances across customer service, staffing, and delivery, they also need to ensure that their business is protected against fulfilling inventory requirements and fraud spikes.

-During the black Friday promotions when prices are slashed to drive sales, it attracts fraudsters who post fake advertisements (posing as trusted brands).
+During the Black Friday promotions when prices are slashed to drive sales, it attracts fraudsters who post fake advertisements (posing as trusted brands).
 The consumers never receive the goods they ordered but they’ve (unintentionally) shared their personal information including card details.
 This not only affects the consumer but affects the reputation and goodwill of a brand.
-Studies have indicated that exposure to fraud during the Q4 is 17% higher than the rest of the year, affecting marketing budgets and brand safety.
+Studies have indicated that exposure to ad fraud during the Q4 is 17% higher than the rest of the year, affecting marketing budgets and brand safety.

-Fraudsters enjoy the revenue share of a marketers’ budget which would otherwise be spend on acquiring real (real human) users.
+Fraudsters enjoy the revenue share of a marketers’ budget which would otherwise be spent on acquiring real (real human) users.
 For instance, marketers can see a significant number of clicks on their advertisement but with little-to-no conversions.
 This is because fraudsters redirect or click spam in order to spoof the analytics and the marketers are left wondering.

-Affiliate Fraud and Competition bidding fraud
+Affiliate Fraud and Competition Bidding Fraud

-Ensuring compliance on your brand keywords on Search is extremely critical, especially during the festive season.
+Ensuring compliance with your brand keywords on Search is extremely critical, especially during the festive season.
 One could be letting go of their ‘almost’ organic users being stolen and getting them back as ‘inorganic’ users via affiliates.
-The affiliates start bidding on your brand keywords and take the user back to the original website, but with the UTM parameters of affiliate attached.
+The affiliates start bidding on your brand keywords and take the user back to the original website, but with the UTM parameters of the affiliate attached.
 In short, your organic users are now inorganic users and you end up paying for your own users to your affiliates.
 The bid rates of the branded keywords also increase as the competition is bidding against the same brand keywords, opening doors to invalid/bot traffic.
-Ultimately, everyone makes money of the advertiser, at the cost of the advertiser.
+Ultimately, everyone makes money from the advertiser, at the cost of the advertiser.

-Messed up Analytics
+Messed Up Analytics